Alomahuang/MovieFinder/README.md

 2. Currently I retrieve datas every 2 seconds for testing.
 3. showDetail() calls api **Get Details** with movie_id.
 4. clearChoose() will trigger when you click on the background of this component, which will hide the single-movie-detail(Detail.vue component.)
+5. onResize() is used for screen view site detecting to cutomize the size of movie list poster previews.
+6. page number isn't isolatedly stored, we manipuate $store.state.search_url; since page number is always at the end of this url, nextPage() and lastPage() take advantage of that, to do page changing.

 #### Detail.vue